cvent/octopus-deploy-cookbook/README.md

 ### octopus_deploy_tentacle
 #### Actions
 - :install: Install a version of Octopus Deploy Tentacle (Default)
-- :configure: Configure an instance of the octopus Deploy tentacle
+- :configure: Configure an instance of the octopus Deploy Tentacle
 - :register: Register Tentacle with Octopus Deploy Server
 - :remove: Remove an instance of the Octopus Deploy Tentacle
 - :uninstall: Uninstall a version of the Octopus Deploy Tentacle if it is installed